MartinPons/CleaningDataProject/CodeBook.md

 ### Variables in the data set

-There are four types of variables
+There are five types of variables

-* Subject and Activity.
-Categorical variables

-** Subject: labeled from 1 to 30
+* Subject: labeled from 1 to 30

-** Activity: one of Walking, Walking upstairs, Walking downstairs, Sitting, Standing, Laying
+*Activity: one of Walking, Walking upstairs, Walking downstairs, Sitting, Standing, Laying

 * Three Axial Raw signals: These include body acceleration and gravity acceleration signals